Kimitsuna-Goblin/extClark-Doc/README.md

 You must not delete the copyright(s) already written in the list.
 Although you have witten your copyright into the list once, if the last copyright isn't yours, add your copyright again next of it.
-But when you create a brand-new document and add it into the [repository](https://github.com/Kimitsuna-Goblin/extClark-Doc/), you can ignore this rule.
+When you create a brand-new document and add it into the [repository](https://github.com/Kimitsuna-Goblin/extClark-Doc/), please write your copyright on the document.

 * Using footer and so on, show the "CC BY-SA" icon in the each of all pages of the document.